 The ceremony of handing over the Scottish Cup and gold badges to the winning team took place at Mr Pigott’s St Enoch Restaurant on the following Tuesday.

 On the following two Saturdays, there were trial matches for the upcoming Scotland v England match.
 The match itself took place on Saturday 13 March 1880.
-A second grandstand was erected at Hampden Park for the game.
-Scotland won 5-4 before a crowd of 10,000 to 12,000.
-Robert Neill, Charles Campbell, George Ker and Johnny Kay played.
+A second grandstand was erected at Hampden Park prior to the game.
+Scotland won 5-4 before a crowd of between 10,000 and 12,000.
+Bob Neill, Charles Campbell, George Ker and Johnny Kay played.
 Ker scored a hat-trick and Kay was also on the scoresheet.
 On the same day, the Scotch Team for Canada beat Heart of Midlothian 5-1 at Powderhall.

 There was another international trial match on Saturday 20 March, this time in relation to the upcoming Scotland v Wales game.
 The Wales game took place on Saturday 27 March 1880.
 William Somers, David Davidson and Eadie Fraser played in the Scotland side that won 5-1 at Hampden Park.
 Davidson scored the opening goal.